-Penalties can be issued to employees (as well as coworkers, lawyers, and medical staff) who misrepresent any element of a workers’ compensation case for any reason.
-Faking an injury is an obvious violation, but individuals can also face consequences for presenting an off-the-job injury as work related, exaggerating the injury, failure to return to work after healing, or lying about the treatment the employee required.
+Penalties can be issued to employees, employers, coworkers, lawyers, and medical staff who misrepresent any element of a workers’ compensation case for any reason.
+Faking an injury is an obvious violation, but individuals can also face consequences for presenting an off-the-job injury as work-related, exaggerating the injury, failure to return to work after healing, or lying about the treatment that the employee required.

-In the state of Georgia, employees who are found guilty of falsifying information in relation to their workers’ compensation case can face civil penalties equating to a minimum of $1,000 and a maximum of $10,000 per each violation.
+Every state decides how it wants to penalize workers’ compensation claim fraud.
+Here in the state of Georgia, employees who are found guilty of falsifying information in relation to their workers’ compensation case can be penalized through fines and imprisonment.

-What are the Penalties for Denying a Workers’ Compensation Claim Based on False Pretenses?
+Penalties for Wrongfully Denying a Workers’ Comp Claim

 Injured workers are not the only parties who need to be careful when filling out a workers’ compensation claim.
 Employers and insurance providers can also be held accountable if they falsify information on a claim, which usually happens if they want to wrongfully deny the claim.
 As with claimant violations, employers and insurers face the same potential civil and criminal penalties, including 1-year imprisonment and up to $10,000 fines per violation.

 Additionally, every state but Texas requires employers to purchase adequate workers’ compensation insurance based on their company size and the employees they have on staff.
 Failing to buy and provide necessary workers’ comp coverage to employees is unlawful in some states and illegal in others.
 In Georgia, an employer who does not provide correct workers’ comp to all eligible employees can be fined up to $5,000 per violation and be charged with a misdemeanor.
 A conviction for the misdemeanor will be followed by more penalties, such as fines paid to the state, loss of certain licenses or certifications, and jail time.